Skip to content

 Priorities

 During summer 2022, the Student Support Champion undertook an extensive consultation with the sector to define the priorities for his work.
-These themes are derived from these conversations, as well as ongoing discussion with the Minister for Skills, Apprenticeships and Higher Education.
+These themes are derived from these conversations, as well as ongoing discussions with Ministers and Department for Education officials.
 This dialogue will continue as the programme develops and progress is made on this important agenda.

-Discover more about upcoming priorities and guidance available to help universities support students:
+Discover more about ongoing priorities and guidance that has been published to help universities support students:

 Higher Education Mental Health Implementation Taskforce